by Dr. Lawrence Wilson

 Yet America depends today on income taxes for the bulk of its revenue.
 This, I would suggest, is a huge mistake.
 And why is this method used?

-So what is the best tax?
-The ideal would be a sales tax.
-This is the easiest to administrer by the merchants, who should be paid for their efforts to collect it.
+What is the best tax?
+Some very excellent economists say the best tax would be a national sales tax.
+This is the easiest to administer by the merchants, who should be paid for their efforts to collect it.

 It is also paid by everyone, which is good.
 It is also fair, as it hits the rich much more than it hits the poor.
 The poor could be issued a voucher for their food, water, housing and basic expenses to offset any tax they must pay.

-It is also relatively hardest to cheat on of all the taxes, though there are ways around it, of course, if one wants to try hard enough.
-One could start a car business and then lose merchandise by selling it without paying the tax.
-But this is relatively difficult for most people.
+It is also relatively difficult to cheat on, though there are ways around it, of course, if one wants to try hard enough.

 So why do few nations use a national sales tax?
 Some nations, including America, have discussed going to a sales tax, but none do it that I am aware of.
 The reasons, I suspect, are: